operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 curl -u "elastic:$PASSWORD" -k "https://$ClusterIP:9200"
 ```

-You will find output similar below:
+You should see something like:

 ```
 {